AlexSeferidis/AlexSeferidis.github.io/Projects/FPGARacing.md

 ## Synopsis

-An IoT project FPGA racing game, making use of a DE10 Lite board as a controller, and game built using Unreal which interacts with a server.
-This was a coursework assignment for Imperial module, Information Processing.
-I part of the FPGA-side development, whereby a custom hardware accompanied by C program was developed to take accelerometer readings and output them to a client via UART.
+An IoT project FPGA racing game, making use of a DE10 Lite FPGA board as a controller for a game built using Unreal, which interacts with a server.
+This was a coursework assignment for the Imperial module, `Information Processing'.
+I was part of the FPGA-side development, whereby custom hardware accompanied by a C program was developed to take accelerometer readings and output them to a client via UART.

 ## Skills